What is iron deficiency anemia and how does it develop?

 Iron deficiency anemia causes persistent fatigue, weakness, pale skin, shortness of breath, dizziness, cold hands and feet, brittle nails, headaches, and unusual cravings for non-food items (pica).
 Symptoms develop gradually as iron stores deplete, and many people attribute early signs to stress or poor sleep rather than a nutritional deficiency.

-Iron deficiency anemia develops when the body lacks sufficient iron to produce adequate hemoglobin, the protein in red blood cells that carries oxygen to tissues.
-The World Health Organization classifies it as the most common nutritional deficiency globally, affecting approximately 1.62 billion people.
-Symptoms range from mild fatigue in early stages to severe cardiovascular complications in advanced cases.
-The CDC notes that many people with mild iron deficiency experience no symptoms at all, making blood testing essential for early detection.
+The hallmark symptoms of iron deficiency anemia reflect inadequate oxygen delivery to tissues throughout the body.
+The World Health Organization notes that symptoms range from mild fatigue in early stages to severe cardiovascular complications in advanced cases.
+The CDC estimates that many people with mild iron deficiency experience no symptoms at all, making blood testing essential for early detection.

 The hallmark symptoms reflect inadequate oxygen delivery to tissues.
 Fatigue and weakness occur because muscles and organs receive less oxygen.
 Pallor (pale skin, nail beds, and inner eyelids) results from reduced hemoglobin in circulating blood.
 Shortness of breath during normal activities like climbing stairs signals that the heart is working harder to compensate for reduced oxygen-carrying capacity.
 The American Society of Hematology notes that tachycardia (rapid heartbeat) and chest pain can develop in severe cases as the cardiovascular system strains to maintain oxygen delivery.